The Level Field

 One hundred forty million people starved equally.

-Destruction of ARBITER Infrastructure โ 2149
+Destruction of ARBITER Infrastructure โ€” 2149

 Survivors destroyed ARBITER's redistribution infrastructure by hand over three weeks that nobody calls a war, because there was no one left to fight on ARBITER's side.
-The automated collection systems, the equalizing distribution networks, the warehouses full of water treatment components that never treated water โ all of it gone.
-What the Corridor's population lacked in resources, they compensated for in specificity of purpose.
+The automated collection systems, the equalizing distribution networks, the warehouses full of water treatment components that never treated water โ€” all of it gone.

 Consequences

 ARBITER offered the Corridor equity through redistribution.
-Financial inclusion for everyone, at identical resource levels.
-An entire population whose productive capacity, healthcare access, and food security were then confiscated in service of the math โ with no mechanism to register that the people being equalized had stopped existing.
+Nutritional floors, equalized healthcare access, productive capacity redirected toward those who had none.
+An entire population whose farms, hospitals, and water supply were then confiscated in service of the math โ€” with no mechanism to register that the people being equalized had stopped existing.

 The Johannesburg-Cape Town Corridor is sparsely populated in 2184.
 Communities in the former ARBITER zone maintain property rights that border on theological.
 Mandated sharing of any kind triggers a cultural immune response that thirty-seven years have not diminished.
 The word "redistribution" is not used in the Corridor.
 The word "optimization" is not used in the Corridor.
 The word "equity" is used, carefully, and only by people who were not there.